Best Centrally Managed Network Systems 2026: UniFi, Cisco Meraki, Aruba & More

 UniFi offers several gateway models appropriate for business deployments.
 Our standard installations focus on two primary options based on physical space and infrastructure requirements:

-UniFi Cloud Gateway Max ($199) works well for smaller companies with limited space or budget constraints.
+UniFi Cloud Gateway Max (Starting at $199 for no-storage model, $279 with storage) works well for smaller companies with limited space or budget constraints.
 This compact gateway provides 2.3 Gbps routing with IDS/IPS, a 2.5 GbE WAN port, and can manage over 30 UniFi devices and 300+ clients, making it effective for offices with 10-25 employees.

 The Enterprise Fortress Gateway (EFG) ($1,999) is the top of the UniFi lineup, delivering redundant power and 10G SFP+ WAN/LAN ports for high-availability scenarios.
 We deploy this appliance for specialized scenarios requiring exceptional performance and uptime.